Immigration and VISA procedures

 Depending on the type of visa you currently have, it might be possible for you to study without switching (changing) to a student visa.
 If you are not sure about your visa and whether you can study please contact firstname.lastname@example.org.

-The Academic Technology Approval Scheme (ATAS) applies to non-EU/EEA nationals undertaking an Enhanced Undergraduate degree (MEng or MSci) in Materials Science, Materials Technology, Chemical, Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics.
+The Academic Technology Approval Scheme (ATAS) applies to all non-EU/EEA nationals undertaking an Enhanced Undergraduate degree (MEng or MSci) in Materials Science, Materials Technology, Chemical, Process and Energy Engineering, Aerospace Engineering, Mechanical Engineering or Physics.
 For students covered by the scheme, an ATAS clearance certificate will be required before application for a visa or entry clearance can be made i.e. it will be a mandatory part of the immigration process.

 An ATAS clearance certificate is valid for 6 months from the date of issue by the Foreign & Commonwealth Office.
 You can apply for an ATAS certificate up to 6 months in advance of the beginning of your programme.
 For example, if your programme begins on 16 September 2015, you should not apply for your ATAS clearance certificate until after 16 March 2015.

-If you require an ATAS clearance certificate, an attachment will be provided with your offer letter.
+If you require an ATAS clearance certificate, an attachment will be provided by the Admissions and Access Servcice.
 This will include confirmation of your personal and programme details, the JACS code for your area of study (used by the immigration authorities to determine if ATAS clearance is needed or not) and a list of the modules you will be studying.
 It is important that you retain this attachment as it is required when you are completing your application for ATAS clearance and also later when applying for a visa/entry clearance.
 The University reference number which you will be asked for is your application number provided in the offer letter and on the attachment.

 Full details about the scheme, including the ATAS application, can be found at http://www.fco.gov.uk/atas.